 Directors who are not employees of the Corporation or a subsidiary are paid an annual retainer of \$12,500 and receive \$1,000 for each Board of Directors meeting, Shareholders meeting or Committee meeting they attend.
 Under the Directors Deferred Income and Retirement Plan, a director may elect to defer payment of all or part of his fees for service as a director until he retires as a director, at which time the deferred fees will be paid to him with interest.
 A retiring director will also receive the annual retainer fee in effect at the time of retirement or at the time of payment, whichever is higher, for life or for a period of years equal to his service as a director, whichever is shorter, provided that the director retires after the age of 65, has served as a director for at least five years and is not an employee of the Corporation when he retires (the "retirement benefits").
 In 1997, accrual of additional retirement benefits under the Directors Deferred Income and Retirement Plan was terminated, but existing directors remain eligible for retirement benefits accrued to such date.
 Directors are also eligible to participate in the Corporation's 1994 Stock Incentive Plan.
-Directors who are not employees of the Corporation or a subsidiary, following each annual meeting of shareholders, are granted stock options to purchase 1,500 shares of Common Stock of the Corporation at an exercise price equal to 100% of the closing price of the Corporation's Common Stock on the New York Stock Exchange on the date of grant.
+Directors who are not employees of the Corporation or a subsidiary, following each annual meeting of shareholders, in 1998 were granted stock options to purchase 2,250 shares, and in 1999 will be granted stock options to purchase 3,000 shares, of Common Stock of the Corporation at an exercise price equal to 100% of the closing price of the Corporation's Common Stock on the New York Stock Exchange on the date of grant.